 But two things have changed along the way: my hunger for knowledge and leaving my parents home has led me to apply to a University.
 And the second thing - the situation on the market changed to the point where without a higher (university) education you could hardly get any well-paid job.
 So the next three years have passed on getting my journalism associate diploma.

 After achieving that (yay, I was happy for about 5 minutes and then needed a new goal - damn you, our modern society) - I would be perfectly fine to stop learning.
 Come on - I’ve spent nearly 15 years of my 21 years long life educating myself, that should be enough right?
 But I’ve found an entirely new bachelor's degree that I’ve thought will help my career (and did).
 And here I am - being 26 years old and certain, that my education will never stop.
 And the same might happen with your application.

-Ok, but what your education story has to do with the app development timeline?
+What your education story has to do with the app development timeline?

 I’ve used that story of my life example not without a purpose, but to explain to you, how much the time of building your app will differ regarding the approach you choose.
 If you have a clear goal in your life and an idea for yourself, finishing highschool will be perfectly fine for you.
 In regards to building an app topic, that means creating an application MVP in 3 months and being done.

 But don’t worry - I’m not gonna leave you with that info and nothing else!
 Below I will deeply explain, how many hours exactly our developers spend on creating some of the apps from our portfolio.
 All of that to give you a sense, when should you start your own app development if you want to make it live a few months from now - maybe there is no need to wait?
 Being an app entrepreneur awaits you - so let's find how long does it take to build an app!